Model Selection Consistency of Lasso for Empirical Data

-\subsection{Ultra-high dimensional setting $p = O(e^{n^c})$}
+\Subsection{Ultra-high dimensional setting $p_n = O(\te^{n^{c_2}})$}

-In this part, we consider the ultra-high dimensional setting as $p = O(e^{n^c})$ where $c>0$.
-Furthermore, we discuss the different situation under different assumption of noise terms (Gaussian assumption and non-Gaussian assumption).
-The key technical tool used into the non-Gaussian case is Bernstein's inequality and related theory.
+In this part, we consider the ultra-high dimensional setting as $p_n = O(\te^{n^{c_2}})$ where $0<c_2<1$ and discuss the different situation under different assumptions of noise terms (Gaussian assumption and non-Gaussian assumption).
+Theorem~\ref{thm3} shows the result under non-Gaussian assumption by applying Bernstein's inequality.
+Also, we show the model selection consistency of the lasso under the Gaussian assumption in Corollary~\ref{coro2}.